bw05025/TUG-EDGCN/README.md

 * Training details can be found at ```train.py```.

 ## Introduction to Jitter and Shift score
 Due to the page limit of the ICASSP conference, in this page we provide more details of the two new metrics introduced the paper.

+* Jitter score
+The jittering (over-segmentation/fragmentation) problem is the discontinuity in the predicted actions.
+The widely used Edit score can be used to measure the jittering problem but is only dependent on the number of jittered segments (I,II,III,VII).
+However, there are many other features of the jittered segments that can reflect the quality of prediction and the robustness of the network.
+Our Jitter score aims to take these features into consideration and evaluate the jittering problem in a more accurate way.